MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 Other compute requirements for AKS on Azure Stack HCI are in line with Azure Stack HCI's requirements.
 Visit [Azure Stack HCI system requirements](../hci/concepts/system-requirements.md#server-requirements) for more details on Azure Stack HCI server requirements.

 You must install the Azure Stack HCI operating system on each server in the cluster using the `EN-US` region and language selections.
-You can’t change these settings after installation.
+You can't change these settings after installation.

 ## Storage requirements